lipro-cpm4l/jkcemu/README.txt

 4.2.
 Urheberschaften an den ROM- und Disketteninhalten

 - Akademie der Wissenschaften der DDR, Berlin (CP/A)
+- Amstrad plc (KC compact, ZX Spectrum)
+  Amstrad have kindly given their permission for the redistribution of their copyrighted material but retain that copyright.
 - International Research Institute for Management Sciences (IRIMS), Moskau (MicroDOS)
 - Universitaet Rostock (MicroDOS)